zeek/zeek/scripts/policy/integration/barnyard2/index.rst

 :doc:`/scripts/policy/integration/barnyard2/main.zeek`

-   This script lets Barnyard2 integrate with Bro.
+   This script lets Barnyard2 integrate with Zeek.
 It receives alerts from Barnyard2 and logs them.
 In the future it will do more correlation and derive new notices from the alerts.